Evolution of trust in structured populations: Introduction

-The seminal work applying evolutionary dynamics to trust games began with the original $N$-person trust game in a well-mixed and infinite population~\cite{abbass2015n} (and its lesser-known version in a finite population~\cite{greenwood2016finite}).
+Other than a few earlier works~\cite{masuda2012coevolution,tarnita2015fairness}, one seminal work applying evolutionary dynamics to trust games began with the original $N$-person trust game in a well-mixed and infinite population~\cite{abbass2015n} (and its lesser-known version in a finite population~\cite{greenwood2016finite}).
 In the $N$-person trust game, players are allowed to employ three strategies: investor (trustor), trustworthy trustee, and untrustworthy trustee.
-To simplify the model, the option of not investing is unavailable to investors.
+For simplicity, the option of not investing is unavailable to investors.
 The payoffs are calculated based on the traditional trust game and are proceeded through the lens of evolutionary dynamics.
 In recent years, the underlying model of the $N$-person trust game has inspired a wide range of studies, including consideration of network structures~\cite{chica2017networked}, punishment~\&~reward mechanisms~\cite{chica2019evolutionary,fang2021evolutionary,sun2022evolution}, reputations~\cite{hu2021adaptive,li2022n,xia2022costly}, diverse investment patterns~\cite{shang2023evolutionary}, conditional investment in repeated interactions~\cite{liu2022conditional}, comparison with logit dynamics~\cite{towers2017n}, and the effects of different updating rules~\cite{chica2019effects}.
-Some studies have ventured into alternative strategy settings, moving away from the 3-strategy approach.
-Examples include a simulation study on a square lattice~\cite{kumar2020evolution}, research on fixed provider and consumer roles~\cite{chiong2022evolution}, and further theoretical studies~\cite{lim2020stochastic,lim2023trust}.
+Some studies have adopted alternative strategy settings, moving away from the 3-strategy approach.
+Examples include a simulation study on a square lattice~\cite{kumar2020evolution}, research on fixed provider and consumer roles~\cite{chiong2022evolution,liu2023n,guo2023evolution}, and further theoretical studies~\cite{lim2020stochastic,lim2021synergy,lim2023trust}.